WebAssembly/exception-handling/document/core/exec/runtime.rst

       \stepto & \val^m & \\
       \end{array}

-   When a throw occurs, we pop the values :math:`val^m:[t^m]` and append them to the tag address :math:`a` into a |CAUGHTadm| instruction.
-We then search for the maximal surrounding throw context `T`, which means we pop any other values, labels, frames, and |CAUGHTadm| instructions, until we find an exception handler (corresponding to a try block) that :ref:`handles the exception <syntax-handler>`.
+   When a throw of the form :math:`val^m (throw a)` occurs, we search for the maximal surrounding throw context :math:`T`, which means we pop any other values, labels, frames, and |CAUGHTadm| instructions surrounding the throw :math:`val^m (throw a)`, until we find an exception handler (corresponding to a try block) that :ref:`handles the exception <syntax-handler>`.
+   We then append the values :math:`val^m:[t^m]` to the tag address :math:`a` into a new |CAUGHTadm| instruction which we push on the stack.

    In other words, when a throw occurs, normal execution halts and exceptional execution begins, until the throw is the continuation (i.e., in the place of a :math:`\_`) of a throw context in a catching try block.